jointakahe/takahe/docs/tuning.rst

 * A liker or booster of a local post

 We recommend you run the pruning commands on a scheduled basis (i.e. like a cronjob).
-They will return a ``0`` exit code if they deleted something and a ``1`` exit code if they found nothing to delete, if you want to put them in a loop that runs until deletion is complete::
+They will return a ``1`` exit code if they deleted something and a ``0`` exit code if they found nothing to delete, if you want to put them in a loop that runs until deletion is complete::

-  while ./manage.py pruneposts; do sleep 1; done
+  until ./manage.py pruneposts; do sleep 1; done

 Caching